-While at Sport, students will be involved in active participation in a wide variety of sports.
-Students who are unable to participate in Sport due to sickness or injury must have a dated note written and signed by a parent or caregiver explaining the reason.
+Students who are unable to participate in Sport due to sickness or injury must have an explanatory note written and signed by a parent or caregiver outlining the reason.
 Sick and injured students will attend non-Sport.
-Students in Years 8-11 who cannot attend Sport spend Tuesday afternoon in a non-Sport room and are dismissed at 3:10pm.
+Students in Years 8-11 who cannot attend Sport spend Wednesday afternoon in a non-Sport room instead of attending sport.